isabella232/headless-server-tutorial/headless-server-rss-feed/README.md

 }
 ```

-As a result you will get a list of all available sites on your system, including their ids.
+As a result you will get a list of all available sites on your system, including their IDs.
-Note the _id_ of your site you want to use, we need it for our next query.
-Since we want to create an RSS feed,
+Note the _id_ of your site you want to use, you need it for the next query.
+Since you want to create an RSS feed,
-we need the title, teaser text and a picture (if available) of all recently modified articles.
+you need the title, teaser text and a picture (if available) of all recently modified articles.
 The following snippet shows an example query for this using the "Chef Corp.
 (US)" site id _abffe57734feeee_:

 ```